smod2378/Blockchain-in-JAVA/README.md

 # Blockchain-in-JAVA
 Implemented a simple blockchain using JAVA just to demonstrate how the entire chain works

-TestBlockchain is the main JAVA file.
+TestBlockchain.java is the main JAVA file.

 Compile and run the code: